 You want to live a healthy lifestyle, but aren't exactly sure how to begin, how to fit it in, or how to make it stick.

-When I finally decided to finally decide that my health was actually really important to me, I had no health insurance, no money, and no healthy role model to emulate.
-If I was going to go from an addicted, under-weight & malnourished 30-year-old with chronic inflammation & constipation, a never-ending hangover, smoke-filled lungs, decaying teeth, irregular & painful cycles, rupturing ovarian cysts, peeling & bloody nail beds, thinning hair, high cholesterol, no muscle tone, and no confidence, I was going to have to figure it out on my own.
+When I finally decided to finally decide that my health was actually important to me, I had no health insurance, no money, and no healthy role model to emulate.
+If I was going to go from an addicted, under-weight, malnourished 30-year-old with chronic inflammation + constipation, a never-ending hangover, smoke-filled lungs, decaying teeth, irregular + painful cycles, peeling + bloody nail beds, thinning hair, high cholesterol, no muscle tone, and no confidence - I was going to have to figure it out on my own.

 Even if you've tried everything else.

 Even if you don't feel ready to change.

 Even if a little part of you doesn't want it to work.

 Even if you don't give up beer or ice cream.

 Even if you've already donated your skinny jeans.

 Even if you feel guilty for putting your oxygen mask on first.